Gudi Padwa: History & Significance 2022

 Among the Hindus especially, this day has great significance as it’s believed that on this day Lord Brahma created the universe and thus this day was the beginning of ‘Satyuga’.
 This day also marks the coronation ceremony of Lord Rama after spending fourteen years in exile.

 People in Maharashtra celebrate this day with great pomp and ceremony.
 In Marathi, it is traditionally referred to as Chaitra Shukla Pratipada.
 This day is glorious and holds historical and spiritual significance.

 If legends were to be believed, Chatrapati Shivaji Maharaj on this day hoisted his victory flag upon his territory, and thus began the Gudi Padwa festivities.
 And this festival is celebrated with much fervor and zeal in Maharashtra.

 History tales indicate that Shakas defeated the Huns on this day, hence Gudi Padwa also is the first day of the Shalivahan calendar.

 On this auspicious day, people start the day by taking a sacred oil bath.
 Then the floor near the home entrance is decorated with beautiful bright coloured rangolis.
 A bamboo stick or Gudi is erected at a higher place near the front door or the window of the house.
-A new yellow or red colour silk cloth is then tied to it.
-It is topped with a swastika marked upturned copper, brass or silver vessel which indicates victory, to which is put a garland made of flowers, mango leaves and neem leaves.
-After the Gudi is worshipped, prasad made up of neem leaves, tamarind and jaggery is distributed among all the family members.
+A new yellow or red color silk cloth is then tied to it.
+It is topped with a swastika marked upturned copper, brass or silver vessel which indicates victory, to which is put a garland made of flowers, mango leaves, and neem leaves.
+After the Gudi is worshipped, prasad made up of neem leaves, tamarind, and jaggery is distributed among all the family members.